 Avoid creating a grid of spatial anchors

-You may be tempted to drop a regular grid of spatial anchors as the user walks around, transitioning dynamic objects from anchor to anchor as they move around.
+You may be tempted to have your app drop a regular grid of spatial anchors as the user walks around, transitioning dynamic objects from anchor to anchor as they move around.
 However, this involves a lot of management for your app, without the benefit of the deep sensor data that the system itself maintains internally.
 For these cases, you will usually achieve better results with less effort by placing your holograms in the stationary frame of reference, as described in the section above.

-Release spatial anchors you no longer need
+Release local spatial anchors you no longer need

-While a spatial anchor is active, the system will prioritize keeping around the sensor data that is near that anchor.
+While a local spatial anchor is active, the system will prioritize keeping around the sensor data that is near that anchor.
 If you are no longer using a spatial anchor, stop accessing its coordinate system.
 This will allow its underlying sensor data to be removed as necessary.

-This is especially important for anchors you have persisted to the spatial anchor store.
+This is especially important for local anchors you have persisted to the spatial anchor store.
 The sensor data behind these anchors will be kept around permanently to allow your app to find that anchor in future app sessions, which will reduce the space available to track other anchors.
-Persist only those anchors that you need to find again in future sessions and remove them from the store when they are no longer meaningful to the user.
+Persist only those local anchors that you need to find again in future sessions and remove them from the store when they are no longer meaningful to the user.